berkeley-scf/r-bootcamp-fall-2022/README.md

 Course content is available through GitHub.
 Please download a copy of the course materials before arriving at the bootcamp using one of the two options below (if you're familiar with Git you'll also know how to do this by cloning the repository):

+ - 1. Via GitHub in RStudio:
+    - Open RStudio.
-  1) open RStudio.
-Go to “File→New Project” and select “Version Control” and “Git”.
-Enter 'https://github.com/berkeley-scf/r-bootcamp-fall-2022' as the “Repository URL” and click “Create Project” (you can choose the directory in which to place the project with the “Create project as subdirectory of” option).
-It should create a “r-bootcamp-fall-2022” directory with all of the materials within whichever directory you chose.
-To open one of the R Markdown files, go to the lower right panel, click on 'Files', then 'r-bootcamp-fall-2022', then 'modules' and finally click on the .Rmd file of interest.
+    - Go to “File→New Project” and select “Version Control” and “Git”.
+    - Enter 'https://github.com/berkeley-scf/r-bootcamp-fall-2022' as the “Repository URL” and click “Create Project” (you can choose the directory in which to place the project with the “Create project as subdirectory of” option).
+    - It should create a “r-bootcamp-fall-2022” directory with all of the materials within whichever directory you chose.
+    - To open one of the R Markdown files, go to the lower right panel, click on 'Files', then 'r-bootcamp-fall-2022', then 'modules' and finally click on the .Rmd file of interest.
 It will open in the upper left panel.

-  2) Alternatively, simply download a zip file containing all the content at https://github.com/berkeley-scf/r-bootcamp-fall-2022/archive/main.zip.
+  - 2. Alternatively, simply download a zip file containing all the content at https://github.com/berkeley-scf/r-bootcamp-fall-2022/archive/main.zip.

 Here is the [schedule for the bootcamp](https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/schedule/schedule.pdf).

 We recommend that you take a look at the syllabus and the [background module](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module0_induction.html) in advance to get a sense for what we'll cover.
 And for those of you with no experience with R, it will help with your learning curve if you play around some with R using the material in [Module 1](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module1_basics.html) beforehand.
 Alternatively, if you have absolutely no experience with R or similar languages (e.g., Python, MATLAB), you might check out [Swirl](https://swirlstats.com).

 For the presentation materials (including embedded demo code), see the html files in *modules*.
-The *_slides_* files have individual pages, while the other html files are one continuous page per module.
+The main files have individual pages/slides, while the *_onepage_* html files are one continuous page per module.
 To run the demo code, open the .Rmd file for the module in RStudio.
 You can then run individual chunks of code.

 ## Preparing for the course - software installation